-If you believe your real estate is incorrectly assessed, you can file an appeal.
-The Department of Tax Administration (DTA) recommends that you first discuss your assessment with our staff.
-You can call 703-222-8234 [TTY 711] or send an inquiry by email.
-Staff will reply within five business days.
+If you believe your real estate is incorrectly assessed, you can file an appeal of your property's assessment.
+The Department of Tax Administration (DTA) recommends that you first connect with our staff appraisers to discuss your assessment questions.
+Make an appointment, send an email, or call 703-222-8234 weekdays from 8AM to 4:30PM.
 If you need general assessment information, you may call the Automated Information System at 703-222-6740.

 Appeals should be based on either fair market value, lack of uniformity or errors in property description.
-Simply saying the increase in value is too much in a single year is NOT a legal basis for appeal.
+Simply saying the increase in value is too much in a single year is NOT a legal basis for an appeal.
 The Constitution of Virginia, Article X, Section 2, requires real estate assessments to represent fair market value.
-There is no provision in the law limiting the amount or percentage of change from year to year; however, DTA will gladly discuss your assessment and how it was derived.
+DTA will gladly discuss your assessment and how it was derived.

 For residential properties, you should provide market value sales that demonstrate the assessment is not at fair market value, or provide similar comparables to prove lack of uniformity.

 For commercial or income producing properties, it is important that the appropriate income and expense survey form has been filed with our office.
 If you need assistance or are not sure whether we have received your income information, please email or call 703-222-8234 [TTY 711], and DTA will be happy to check our records.

 If an agent is filing an appeal on your behalf, DTA requires a signed and notarized letter of authorization from the property owner stating the relationship of the agent to the property owner and granting the agent the authority to represent the property owner.
 The original letter of authorization must be on file before any official information is provided to your agent.

 In most cases, receipt of an appeal is acknowledged in writing.
 The decision by DTA is sent by mail to the owner or their agent in writing.

 Steps in the Appeal Process